 “I Don’t Want to Touch That with a 10-Foot Pole!”—Is This How You Handle Tough Conversations at Work?

 We’ve all been there.
 That moment when you realize a difficult conversation is looming on the horizon—whether it’s giving feedback about performance or addressing an uncomfortable situation.
 Suddenly, your stomach knots up, and all you want to do is avoid the conversation altogether.
 But here’s the hard truth: avoiding these conversations only makes things worse.
 Problems that go unchecked snowball, damaging relationships and the business.
-Constructive feedback isn’t just a necessary evil; it’s an opportunity to create positive change, for both the person receiving it and for the team at large.
+5 Steps to Handle A Difficult Conversation Constructive feedback isn’t just a necessary evil; it’s an opportunity to create positive change, for both the person receiving it and for the team at large.

 Feedback is a Gift (Yes, Really)